|

 Weight Loss and Diabetes - Tips for Diabetics

-Obesity is one of the primary risk factors for developing Type 2 Diabetes.
+is one of the primary risk factors for developing

-In fact, for some people, losing weight can help them get off diabetes medications
+For some people, losing weight can help them reduce or

 Weight Loss Tips for Diabetics